abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 All of the wholesome intentions we cultivate now will condition what happens for us the next time around and, most importantly, will condition the quality of our lives right here and right now.
-We are working on letting go of unskillful tendencies, the aversion, greed, self-interest, and selfishness, and cultivating qualities of virtue and generosity, to make a commitment to ending the cycle of suffering.
+We are working on letting go of unskillful tendencies: aversion, greed, self-interest, and selfishness, and we are cultivating qualities of virtue and generosity, to make a commitment to ending the cycle of suffering.
 That’s how we can increase the potential of being in association with like-minded people in lifetimes to come.
 This is the meaning of true interdependence.

 # Is Rock Climbing Like Meditation?